-It is also advised that you review all seminar and lecture venues set out in the termly lecture list when considering the selection of your electives so that you are satisfied that you have sufficient time between lectures/seminars to travel to your next location.
+We would also advise students to review all seminar and lecture venues set out in the termly lecture list when considering the selection of electives.
+You should check the specific locations for teaching around Oxford.
+This is to ensure that you are content that you have sufficient time between lectures/seminars to travel to your next location.